-- (1) The Chair, subject to approval by the Board, shall appoint five (5) voting members to a Grievance Committee.
+- (1) The Bradford County Transportation Disadvantaged Coordinating Board Chair shall appoint five (5) voting members to a Grievance Committee.
 The membership of the Grievance Committee shall include broad geographic representation from members of the local Coordinating Board representing the counties in the service area. - (2) Term limits on the Grievance Committee may coincide with term limits on the Board.